holochain/docs-pages/src/pages/get-started/index.md

 * A web browser window with the Holochain Playground, which displays a visual representation of the app's state data
 * Two windows showing the UI for two agents, both of which will have published a `Hello World` entry to the network.

-When you click on the "get hellos" button, you should be able to see the hellos:
+When you click on the "Look for Hellos" button, you should be able to see the hellos:

 [image of hellos?]